 With most other methods, a low-dimensional representation does not arise so directly from the analysis.
 The following approach, which can be used directly with random forests, can be adapted for use with other methods.
 The proportion of trees in which any pair of points appear together at the same node may be used as a measure of the "proximity" between that pair of points.
-Then, subtracting proximity from one to obtain a measure of distance, an ordination method can be used to find a representation of those points in a low-dimensional space.
+Then, using 1-proximity as a measure of distance, an ordination method can be used to find a representation of those points in a low-dimensional space.